Easy ways to baby budget

 When you're budgeting for your new baby, here’s the important thing to remember: budgeting isn’t about not spending.
-It’s about being smart with your spending, so you’ve got more money to focus on things that are important.
+It’s about being smarter with your spending, so you’ve got more money to focus on things that are important.
 And with a new baby on the way, that’s what matters.

 Budgeting for maternity or paternity leave brings its own challenges.
 Your income is likely to get lower and your expenses will increase, which can feel understandably daunting.

 But before you panic, this doesn’t need to be as scary as it sounds.
 You may not be able to do much about the money you’re going to have coming in, but you can do something about the money you’ve got going out.

 We’ve put together some handy tips to help you help get your finances in shape before your little one’s arrival:

 Find out exactly what you have going out and what you have coming in, this will help you work out where you can reduce your expenses to prepare for any essential baby costs.
 It will also help you see how much you can afford to put aside to manage your change in income during your maternity or paternity leave.

 Our financial support for new parents guide will get you up to speed on your entitlements from both the government and your employer.
 This will give you a better idea of how much you’re going to need to cover the shortfall when you’re not working.

-Once you’ve found out what you're entitled to - it's a good idea to create a budget for your maternity or paternity leave which outlines your new income and the essentials you’ll need to cover during this period.
+Once you’ve found out what you’re entitled to, it’s a good idea to create a budget which outlines your new income and the essentials you’ll need to pay for during this period.
 Our guide on clever budgeting techniques could give you some inspiration to get started.

 If you have an outstanding credit card balance, try to clear as much as possible before your income drops, or at least make sure you’re on the best deal possible.
 There are lots of 0% interest credit cards out there.
 So have a think about how these could benefit you.